JRHB314/VBCS-Integration/LabGuide300.md

   <summary>Create New Page</summary>
   <br>

   The first thing we want to do is create another page on which we'll display our book descriptions/images.
 Let's call this page `book-catalog`.
 To make this page, right click on main-start and hit `Duplicate`.
 Then, right click on the copy page to rename it `book-catalog`.
-On the Design view of the page, click on the "Welcome to the Home Page" heading, then hit the trash can icon in the bottom left corner of the right-side bar to delete the component.<br>
+On the Design view of the page, click on the "Welcome to the Home Page" heading, then hit the trash can icon in the bottom left corner of the right-side bar to delete the component.
+Your page should look like:<br>

 <br>![](/images/lab300/300-3-25.png)<br>
 <br>

-Now we have to update the tab bar to include this new page.
-Go to the code view for the page and look for the "oj-tab-bar-XXXXXXXXX-X" item.
-Inside that you should see two oj-tab-bar-XXXXXXXXX-X-tab-X items.
+Now, we have to update our tab bar to include this new page we just made.
+Go to the code view for the page, and look for the `"oj-tab-bar-XXXXXXXXX-X"` item.
+Inside that, you should see two `oj-tab-bar-XXXXXXXXX-X-tab-X` items.
 Copy the code for the first tab (the one with dull formatting) and paste it right below the code for the second tab.
-Rename the tab "Catalog" and change the listener to clickCatalogTab (though this event does not yet exist.
+Rename the tab `Catalog` and change the listener to `clickCatalogTab` (this event doesn't exist yet, but we'll make it soon).
 Finally, change the first tab's style to bright, so only the third tab is dull.<br>

 ![](/images/lab300/300-3-26.png)<br>
 <br>

-You could have gone to customize the tab bar on the Design view and hit the plus sign to the right of the title `Tabs` in the customization bar, but this would not have copied the style or the listener.<br>
+<b>Note:</b> You could have gone to customize the tab bar on the Design view and hit the plus sign to the right of the title `Tabs` in the customization bar, but this would not have copied the style or the listener.
+For this reason, we decided to manually copy the code in ourselves.<br>

 <br>
-Repeat this process for the other pages, but on the other pages, the Catalog tab should have bright styling. <br>
+Repeat this process for the other pages, but on the other pages, the Catalog tab should have bright styling.<br>

 ![](/images/lab300/300-3-27.png)<br>
 <br>

-Now we just need to create our action chain navigateCatalogPage (created at the flow level) and our event clickCatalogTab (created for each page) and we are good to go.
+Now we just need to create our action chain `navigateCatalogPage` (created at the flow level) and our event `clickCatalogTab` (created for each page) and we are good to go.
 Double check that you can navigate between all three pages.<br>

 </details>